Regional Mexican music: 1990s: Rise of several subgenres

 In the 1990s, various subgenres of regional Mexican music remained popular and gained popularity all over Mexico and the United States.

 The grupero genre became one of the most popular regional Mexican genres in the United States due to its unique use of electric guitars, keyboard, and drums.
 Popular bands in the genre included Los Bukis, Los Temerarios, and Bronco.
 Other regional Mexican acts like American singer Selena were known for fusing the style with Tejano music.
 Tejano music soon became the most prominent in the genre and one of the fastest-growing music genres in the United States.
 The "Golden Age of Tejano" is considered to have ended March 31, 1995, when Selena was shot and killed.
 Selena's music led to the genre's revival and made it marketable in the U.S. for the first time.

 In 1992, Chalino Sanchez, a Mexican singer who influenced the narcocorrido genre was murdered outside a nightclub.
 In 1994 in the U.S., the Billboard chart for Regional Mexican music was created and mostly included technocumbias and grupero ballads.
 "La Niña Fresa" by Banda Zeta was the first number-one song included on the chart.
 The decade also saw the rise in popularity of Sinaloan banda with groups such as Banda El Recodo, La Arrolladora Banda El Limón, and Banda Los Recoditos.
 Technobanda, a hybrid of Sinaloan banda and grupero which was developed in the late 1970s in the Mexican state of Nayarit, had its heyday with acts such as Banda Machos, Banda Maguey, and Banda Arkángel R-15.
 Bands such as Conjunto Primavera, Los Rieleros del Norte, and Polo Urías y su Máquina Norteña helped spread the popularity of the norteño with sax sound.
-A country en Español popularity boom, led by the band Caballo Dorado, reached the central regions of Mexico during the 1990s.
+A country en Español popularity boom, led by the band Caballo Dorado, reached northern and central Mexico during the 1990s.

 In the late 1990s, Mexican singer Alejandro Fernández was known for mixing elements of pop music and mariachi in his Mexican pop songs.
 In 1999, Nortec was developed from Norteño and Techno in the Mexican city of Tijuana.

 2000s: Duranguense and Tierra Caliente sounds

 In the 2000s, established regional Mexican artists continued to release music including California-based norteño band Los Tigres de Norte, a band that has released music since the 1970s.
-That same decade, some new regional Mexican groups were formed, including Sinaloan banda group Banda MS. Valentín Elizalde, a regional Mexican artist who made corridos was shot after a performance in Mexico in 2006.
+That same decade, some new regional Mexican groups were formed, including Sinaloan banda group Banda MS. Valentín Elizalde, a regional Mexican artist who made corridos, was shot and killed after a performance in Mexico in 2006.

 In the mid to late 2000s, duranguense was one of the most prevalent genres.
 Duranguense was further evolved with its own "Chicago sound" as Mexican American artists from the area incorporated different rhythms and styles into the genre.
 Duranguense bands include Grupo Montéz de Durango, K-Paz de la Sierra, and Patrulla 81.
 The decade also saw some mainstream exposure for Tierra Caliente music with acts such as La Dinastía de Tuzantla, Beto y sus Canarios, and Tierra Cali.